quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part74_Off-policy_Trac.md

 w = w + alpha * delta * (x - w^T x)
 ```

-Where \( \delta \) is the TD error, and \( x \) is the feature vector.
+Where $\delta $ is the TD error, and$x$ is the feature vector.
 With eligibility traces, this becomes more complex but allows for more nuanced updates.

 ```java
 // Pseudocode for ES with Eligibility Traces